MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

 ## Introduction

 As a programming language and as a platform, Q# enables users to write, run, understand, and explore quantum applications.
-In order to empower users, Q# libraries follow a set of API design principles that guide our designs and help us make usable libraries for the the quantum development community.
+In order to empower users, Q# libraries follow a set of API design principles that guide the designs and help make usable libraries for the the quantum development community.
 This article lists these principles, and gives examples to help guide how to apply them when designing Q# APIs.

 > [!TIP]
 > This is a fairly detailed document that's intended to help guide library development and in-depth library contributions.
 > You'll probably find it most useful if you're writing your own libraries in Q#, or if you're contributing larger features to the [Q# libraries repository](https://github.com/microsoft/QuantumLibraries).
 >
-> On the other hand, if you're looking to learn how to contribute to Azure Quantum and the Quantum Development Kit more generally, you can start with the [Contribution guide overview](xref:microsoft.quantum.contributing-qdk.overview).
+> On the other hand, if you're looking to learn how to contribute to Azure Quantum more generally, you can start with the [Contribution guide overview](xref:microsoft.quantum.contributing-qdk.overview).
 > If you're looking for more general recommendations about formatting your Q# code, see the [Q# style guide](xref:microsoft.quantum.contributing-qdk.overview.style).

 ## General principles